radon-h2020/radon-ctt/docs/technical-details.rst

 .. image:: imgs/ctt-workflow-1600x532.png

-The following videos provides an overview of CTT as well as a webinar.
+The following videos provide a short overview of CTT as well as a whole webinar.

 .. raw:: html